 Spinal Cord Injury

 Although most babies make it through labor and delivery without injury, trauma to the baby can occur during this process.
 About 2 in 1000 babies are injured during birth.
 Although some of these injuries may be unavoidable, many can be prevented by proper medical care throughout the process of labor and delivery.
+In addition, medical providers should provide appropriate screening and prenatal care during the course of the pregnancy to ensure the safest mode of delivery for the baby and identify risk factors that may lead to a birth injury.
 Medical professionals may fail to act in ways that would have prevented an injury, or they may even cause the injury to the baby through the actions that they take while attending the birth.

 What is a spinal cord birth injury?